garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

 sudo /etc/mount_iscsi.sh &
 ```

+### Alternative
+It should be possible to mount the iSCSI drive via the `/etc/fstab` file.
+According to this comment under my video https://www.youtube.com/watch?v=80HgEhlq_pA&lc=UgwCAwXe7tRfYQkl7LV4AaABAg you need to add "_netdev,x-systemd.requires=iscsi.service" to the mount options.

 ## Reboot
 Restart your Pi.
 Wait a few seconds after the full boot has completed and then check that the iSCSI Target is mounted on `/iscsimnt`